Geoffrey Chew

 Geoffrey Foucar Chew (/tʃuː/; June 5, 1924 – April 12, 2019) was an American theoretical physicist.
 He is known for his bootstrap theory of strong interactions.

 Life

 Chew worked as a professor of physics at the UC Berkeley since 1957 and was an emeritus since 1991.
 Chew held a PhD in theoretical particle physics (1944–1946) from the University of Chicago.
 Between 1950 and 1956, he was a physics faculty member at the University of Illinois.
 In addition, Chew was a member of the National Academy of Sciences as well as the American Academy of Arts and Sciences.
 He was also a founding member of the International Center for Transdisciplinary Research (CIRET).

 Chew was a student of Enrico Fermi.
 His students include David Gross, one of the winners of the 2004 Nobel Prize in Physics, and John H. Schwarz, one of the pioneers of string theory.

+Chew married Ruth E. Wright (d.
+1971) in 1945, with whom he had two twin children, Berkeley Chew and Beverly Chew.
+He had three children, Pierre Chew, Jean-Francois Chew, and Pauline Chew, with his second wife, Denyse.

 Work

 Chew was known as a leader of the S-matrix approach to the strong interaction and the associated bootstrap principle, a theory whose popularity peaked in the 1960s when he led an influential theory group at the University of California, Berkeley.
 S-matrix theorists sought to understand the strong interaction by using the analytic properties of the scattering matrix to calculate the interactions of bound-states without assuming that there is a point-particle field theory underneath.
 The S-matrix approach did not provide a local space-time description.
 Although it was not immediately appreciated by the practitioners, it was a natural framework in which to produce a quantum theory of gravity.

 Chew's central contribution to the program came in 1961: along with collaborator Steven Frautschi, they noted that the mesons fall into families (straight-line Regge trajectories) where the square of the mass of a meson is linearly proportional to the spin (in their scheme, spin is plotted against mass squared on a so-called Chew–Frautschi plot), with the same constant of proportionality for each of the families.
 Since bound states in quantum mechanics naturally fall into families of this sort, their conclusion, quickly accepted, was that none of the strongly interacting particles were elementary.
 The conservative point of view was that the bound states were made up of elementary particles, but Chew's more far-reaching vision was that there would be a new type of theory which describes the interactions of bound-states which have no point-like constituents at all.
 This approach was sometimes called nuclear democracy, since it avoided singling out certain particles as elementary.